 September 2022(term dates)

 £9,250 per year

 In the world of industry, advances are achieved by teams.

 These teams have to be directed, organised and inspired by managers, who are often engineers of considerable talent and experience.

 Teamwork and collaboration are essential when responding to design criteria, rigid timelines and unexpected issues.
 Those with excellent management skills will help to deliver the best solution within the timeframe.
 Engineers aim to anticipate and avoid problems that might arise in a wide range of industrial applications.

-Our MEng will cement your knowledge of fundamental principles and introduce you to advanced concepts.
+This course will consolidate your knowledge of fundamental principles and introduce you to more advanced concepts.
 You'll experience a large team software engineering project, as well as managing a substantial individual project, allowing you to develop the knowledge and skills required to become a leader in the industry.
-With an increased choice of advanced option modules, you'll have the opportunity to engage with world-class researchers and work with our latest innovative technology.
+With an increased choice of advanced option modules, you'll work with our latest innovative technology and have the opportunity to engage with world-class researchers from our Engineering Education and Management research group.

 If you're aspiring to have a leading role in the engineering industry, this course is for you.

 All of our courses are available with a year in industry, which gives you the opportunity to gain vital experience in the workplace and find out more about your career options.
 The year in industry is generally taken in the year prior to your final year of study.

 The Department will help you to find a suitable placement.
 You will be fully supported by an academic member of staff who will visit you in the workplace and meet you regularly to discuss your placement work.